Consensys/orion/CODING-CONVENTIONS.md

 * Not simplistic:

   - Ethereum is complex and Orion must handle this complexity and operate correctly and securely
   - Orion code should align with well-established Ethereum abstractions and terminology used in Ethereum specifications
   - Aim to make the code as simple as possible but no simpler

 ## 2.2 Idiomatic Java

 Orion embraces typical Java idioms including using an Object Oriented approach to design.
 This includes:
 * Providing alternate behaviours via polymorphism instead of having conditional logic scattered through the codebase.
 For example, `ProtocolSpec` provides a standard interface to blockchain operations and multiple implementations define the different behaviours for each Ethereum milestone.
 * Encapsulating behaviour and data together in classes.
 For example, `BytesValue` encapsulates byte data and methods operating on the byte data. `BytesValue.isZero()` is an instance method instead of accepting a `BytesValue` parameter.

   `ProtocolSpec` is an exception and does not hold the blockchain data on which it operates.
 This is because that blockchain data is widely shared and not specifically owned by `ProtocolSpec`.
 * Embracing modern Java features like Optional, Streams and lambdas when they make code simpler and clearer.

    - Do use Streams and map with lambdas to convert values in a list to a different form.
    - Don't pass lambdas into executors because it makes it harder to identify the threading interactions.
    The lambda makes the code shorter but not clearer.
 Instead use a separate class or extract a method.
 * For good examples, refer to the APIs the JDK itself exposes.

->**Note** If you're not sure what idiomatic Java looks like, start by following the typical patterns and naming used in Orion, or otherwise, other Pegasys codebases.
+>**Note** If you're not sure what idiomatic Java looks like, start by following the typical patterns and naming used in Orion.

 ## 2.3 You Ain't Gonna Need It (YAGNI)

 The Orion design prioritizes meeting current requirements in the simplest, clearest way over attempting to anticipate future functionality.
 As a result, Orion’s design:
 * Is not set in stone as a big upfront design.
 The design is adjusted through constant refactoring as new requirements are added and understood.
 * Uses abstraction only where it aids understanding of the current code.
 Abstraction is not used where it only supports future needs.
 * Avoids over-engineering.

 # 3 Specific Design Techniques